-94. When applying that standard, the motion judge found that the Gathering Regulations "were an eminently reasonable means of achieving public protection during the throes of a deadly pandemic."121 The appellants have failed to meet the high bar required to interfere with those factual findings.
+94. When applying that standard, the motion judge found that the Gathering Regulations "were an eminently reasonable means of achieving public protection during the throes of a deadly pandemic."
+The appellants have failed to meet the high bar required to interfere with those factual findings.

-(3) The motion judge did not err in finding that Religious Gatherings were distinguishable from retail settings justification for placing different limits on Religious Gatherings than on retail settings because "workers in retail settings faced the equal or greater risk of infection than churchgoers."122 The motion judge considered and rejected this argument as unsupported by the evidence.123 She accepted Dr. McKeown's evidence that the
+(3) The motion judge did not err in finding that Religious Gatherings were distinguishable from retail settings

+95. The appellants repeat their argument from the court below that there was no justification for placing different limits on Religious Gatherings than on retail settings because "workers in retail settings faced the equal or greater risk of infection than churchgoers."
+The motion judge considered and rejected this argument as unsupported by the evidence.
+She accepted Dr. McKeown's evidence that the Religious Gatherings present different risks and, therefore, required different measures: